mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ![](Images/2.10.png)

-Then, when the user clicks the `Add To Cart` button, the selected product is added to their cart:
+Then, when the user clicks the `Add To Cart` button, the selected product is added to their cart and the summary of the cart is displayed, as shown below

 ![](Images/2.11.png)

-and the summary of the cart is displayed, as shown below:

 ![](Images/2.12.png)